polca/premise/docs/mapping.rst

 Link to a new IAM model
 -----------------------

-Although *premise* comes with a set of scenarios from the REMIND and IMAGE IAM models, it is possible to link it to a new IAM model.
+Although *premise* comes with a set of scenarios from the REMIND, IMAGE, GCAM, and TIAM-UCL IAM models, it is possible to link it to a new IAM model.
 To do so, you need to populate the .yaml mapping files under the folder https://github.com/polca/premise/tree/master/premise/iam_variables_mapping.